Nicholai518/employees-with-missing-information-sql-leetcode/README.md

 ## 1965: Employees With Missing Information

-Write an SQL query to report the latest login for all users in the year 2020.
-Do not include the users who did not login in 2020.
+Write an SQL query to report the IDs of all the employees with missing information.
+The information of an employee is missing if:

+The employee's name is missing, or
+The employee's salary is missing.
-Return the result table in any order.
+Return the result table ordered by employee_id in ascending order.

 ## Language
 SQL / MySQL